FintanK/angular-2-reference-typescript/README.md

 ### Notes

 - When adding a component to the main app component it must be added as a directive.
+- Visual Studio Code is a great editor to use for native typescript support.
+- Good plugins available to other IDE and editors like Atom, Sublime, IntelliJ IDE and others.

 ### Resources